"Alert level" declared for parts of the island

 In view of the tense water situation, the Balearic government has declared the “prealerta”, i.e. the “pre-warning level”, for three areas on Mallorca.
 These are the Migjorn area in the south of the island, the area around Artà and Capdepera and the east-central plain.
 Then there is the island of Formentera.

 There is a four-level warning scale for drought.
-It ranges from “Stable”, the lowest level, through “Pre-warning” and “Alarm” to “Emergency”.
+It ranges from “Stable”, the lowest level, to “Pre-warning” and “Alarm” to “Emergency”.

 Drought in Mallorca: The tourist crowds are a drain on the water reserves